Spectrum Brands: Rayovac Corporation (1906–2005)

+Spectrum Brands (since 2005)

 On February 3, 2009, Spectrum filed for Chapter 11 bankruptcy protection.
 The company later emerged from bankruptcy on August 28, 2009.
-Since emerging from Chapter 11, Spectrum has announced year-over-year increases in sales and adjusted earnings before interest, taxes, depreciation, and amortization for the second quarter of their fiscal 2010.
+Since emerging from Chapter 11, Spectrum has announced year-over-year increases in sales and adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) for the second quarter of their fiscal 2010.

-Rayovac, as a division of Spectrum Brands, remained headquartered in Madison, Wisconsin, along with Remington, even while the parent company, Spectrum Brands, was headquartered in Georgia.
-On April 15, 2010, Spectrum Brands announced that it would be moving its corporate headquarters back to Madison.
-Spectrum Brands moved its headquarters to Middleton, Wisconsin, a suburb of Madison, in October 2013.
+Rayovac, as a division of Spectrum Brands, remained headquartered in Madison, Wisconsin, along with Remington, while parent company Spectrum Brands was headquartered in Georgia.
+On April 15, 2010, Spectrum Brands announced that it would be moving its corporate headquarters back to Madison; Spectrum Brands moved its headquarters to the suburb of Middleton, Wisconsin, in October 2013.